yngvark/clonerepo/README.md

 It clones github repositores into a pre-determined directory structure, and then `cd`s into the cloned directory.

 :information_source: Tip: See also  [`newrepo`](https://github.com/yngvark/newrepo.git).
-It creates git repositories into a pre-determined directory structure, and then `cd`s intog the directory containing the repository.
+It creates git repositories into a pre-determined directory structure, and then `cd`s into the directory containing the repository.

 **Example**